Do Kwon: Class actions and forced arbitration

-Arrest
+Arrest, conviction, and sentencing

 On 21 June 2022, YTN reported that prosecutors were looking to invalidate Kwon's South Korean passport.
 On 14 September 2022, a South Korean court issued an arrest warrant for Kwon and five others on allegations of violations of Korean capital markets law.
 The prosecutor's office said all six individuals were located in Singapore.
 On 19 September 2022, the Seoul Southern District Prosecutors' Office said they had begun the procedure to place Kwon on the Interpol red notice list and revoke his passport.
 In December 2022, South Korean authorities shared their belief that Kwon was hiding in Serbia, which did not have an extradition treaty with South Korea.

 On 23 March 2023, Kwon was arrested at Podgorica Airport in Montenegro, which also did not have an extradition treaty with either South Korea or the United States, while attempting to travel to Dubai using falsified Costa Rican documents.
 He was also found to be carrying falsified Belgian travel documents.
 Following his arrest, he was charged by a federal grand jury in Manhattan of eight counts, including securities fraud, commodities fraud and wire fraud and conspiracy.
 One month later, KBS News reported that Kwon had sent 9 billion won, equaling USD $7 million, to law firm Kim & Chang prior to the collapse of TerraUSD.

 On 11 May 2023, Kwon pleaded not guilty to a charge of using a forged Costa Rican passport to travel through the Montenegro airport where he was arrested.
 On 19 June 2023, Kwon and Terraform Labs' former finance officer Han Chang-joon were sentenced to four months' imprisonment by a Montenegrin court for using forged passports.
 Kwon appealed the court ruling, but lost the appeal in Montenegro's highest court.

 In November 2023, the Montenegro High Court approved Do Kwon's extradition to South Korea or the United States.
 The final decision to extradite him to South Korea was made by the Montenegro Minister of Justice.